 Although no doctor can force your disc to regrow short of invasive surgery, there are several conservative techniques that can be attempted to relieve your disc symptoms and even reduce the amount of herniation.

 The essential task to restore the proper amount of motion to the affected area.
 Since discs are fed by motion, the increased nutrition to the discs that results from motion can often halt the progression of degenerative disc disease.
 And the application of precise movements in specific directions can often halt or reverse the progression of disc herniations and their symptoms.

-For specific details on some conditions, please visit our pages on Degenerative Disc Disease and Disc Herniations.
+For specific details on some disc conditions from a local Peoria chiropractic perspective, please visit our pages on Degenerative Disc Disease and Disc Herniations.